As any pet lover knows, we will go above and beyond to make sure our pets are happy and healthy while we are away. That’s our fur baby!

 If a pet needs medical care, you should charge extra for that service.
 The average cost range is $5 to $15, depending on the medications.
 Injections are on the higher end of the scale, whereas a pill medication would fall on the lower end.

 In addition, some pets will need 24/7 medical care, and you can charge $200 a day for this kind of care.
-Chances are you will need to have completed an animal care and CPR course to be able to offer these kinds of services.
+Chances are you will need to complete a pet first aid and CPR course to be able to offer these kinds of services.

-It may be well worth the investment as most pet sitters do not go the extra mile to obtain these and you will be one of the few providers in the area with these qualifications.
+It may be well worth the investment as most pet sitters do not go the extra mile to obtain these.
+Being able to handle many different kinds of pet emergencies will make you very marketable in this industry.

 Offering bathing and grooming in your pet sitting business can also bring in an additional $75.
 This is a great add-on service as it will help you maintain a higher monthly income outside of the holiday season.